Mary Corse: A Survey in Light

 The exhibition is organized by Kim Conaty, Steven and Ann Ames Curator of Drawings and Prints, with Melinda Lang, curatorial assistant.

 Mary Corse: A Survey in Light is organized by the Whitney Museum of American Art, New York, in association with the Los Angeles County Museum of Art.

 Significant support is provided by The Barnett and Annalee Newman Foundation, Sueyun and Gene Locks, and Donna Perret Rosen and Benjamin M. Rosen.

 Generous support is provided by the John R. Eckel, Jr. Foundation.

-Also opening this summer, the Dia Art Foundation will unveil in May 2018 a new gallery dedicated to Corse at Dia:Beacon.
+In May 2018, the Dia Art Foundation unveiled a new gallery dedicated to Corse at Dia:Beacon.
 On view for three years, this long-term installation examines the artist’s use of light and geometric form in painting.
 It celebrates recent acquisitions within a broader group of works that highlights the period from the late 1960s through the 1970s.